 I fell asleep holding my phone, which kept a record of the locations I visited as I dreamed: The Wakarusa River, Ancient Rome, your old apartment, the Bad Godesberg villenviertel, various undisclosed locations.

 The gunpowder haze settles in like smog over the tree-lined rows of bungalows.

 The pure products of America go apeshit

 Crickets, beer cans, barbecue comas.
 Sneaking into apartment pools and refusing to get out even when the lightning starts.

-It was always obvious who you would fall in love with: the girl who knew all the b-sides, who could hear and know why they were superior.
+It was always obvious who you would fall in love with: the girl who knew all the b-sides, who understood intuitively why they were superior.

-It’s hard to factor risk vs. reward when there’s so many kinds of each
+It’s hard to calculate risk vs. reward when there’s so many kinds of each

-Breakfast of champions: one cup of black coffee and six gummy skulls
+Breakfast today: a cup of black coffee and six gummy skulls

 Hyperlocal anesthetic.
 The laughter that precedes the deep cuts.